Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/domain-model.md

 - ### Value Objects

+  Concepts of the business domain that can be identified exclusively by their values,
+  And thus do not require an explicit ID field.
+  Since a change in one of the fields semantically creates a new value, value objects are immutable.

+  Value objects model not only data, but behavior as well.
+  Methods manipulating the values and thus initializing new value objects.

 - ### Aggregates

+  A hierarchy of entities sharing a transactional boundary.
+  All of the data included in an aggregate’s boundary has to be strongly consistent to implement its business logic.

+  The state of the aggregate, and its internal objects,
+  Can only be modified through its public interface, by executing the aggregate’s commands.

+- ### Domain Events

+  An aggregate can communicate with external entities, by publishing domain events.
+  Domain events are messages describing important business events in the aggregate’s lifecycle.
+  Other components can subscribe to the events and use them to trigger the execution of business logic.

 - ### Domain Services

+  A stateless object that hosts business logic that naturally doesn’t belong to any of the domain model’s aggregates or value objects.

 All of these patterns share a common theme:
 They put the business logic first.